josephjohnjj/intro-to-numba/docs/source/tutorial/compiler_mode.rst

 Compiler Modes in Python
 ------------------------

+.. admonition:: Overview
+   :class: Overview

+    * **Tutorial:** 10 min

+        **Objectives:**
+            #.
+Learn the difference between Nopython and Object compilation.
+            #.
+Learn how to use Nopython compilation.

 Numba offers two compilation modes: nopython mode and object mode.

 - **Nopython Mode**: Generates code that avoids using the Python C API, resulting in the highest performance.

 - **Object Mode**: Handles values as Python objects and relies on the Python C API, often leading to performance similar to standard Python code.